CentraleSupelec/aristote-dispatcher/README.md

 [Nginx ingress template](https://github.com/kubernetes/ingress-nginx/blob/main/charts/ingress-nginx/values.yaml).

+## Monitoring

+Aristote Dispatcher is designed to be monitored using Prometheus.
+Provided that monitoring is enabled (see section above), you can use Grafana to track cluster metrics and configure alerts.

+Everything related to Grafana is stored inside `grafana`.
+You will find various dashboards and alerts as JSON.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.